NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Conclusion and Use Cases of

-Understanding when and how LLM agents fail is essential for real-world deployment.
-Our benchmark framework paves the way for adversarial probing by dynamically generating test cases that evaluate specific agent's weaknesses.
-By analyzing patterns in the LLM's output, such as error types, failure modes, or inconsistent reasoning traces, we can identify task configurations that consistently degrade performance.
-Unlike static benchmarks, which only capture a narrow slice of task space, our dynamic setup allows continuous adaptation of test cases to target emerging model vulnerabilities.
+Understanding agent failure modes is critical for deployment.
+Unlike static benchmarks that cover a narrow task slice, \name can dynamically generate adversarial test cases targeting specific weaknesses.
+By analyzing error types, failure modes, and inconsistent reasoning traces, we can identify task configurations that consistently degrade performance.

 For instance, \name exposes fine-grained control knobs (e.g., topology size, failure types, task complexity) that can be tuned to explore the model's capability boundaries.
-We propose using reinforcement learning or heuristic-guided sampling to iteratively generate harder queries based on prior failures.
-Over time, this adversarial loop can reveal critical model limitations, providing valuable insights for agent developers into areas where generalization breaks down and where additional training or safety measures are required.
+We propose RL or heuristic-guided sampling to iteratively generate harder queries based on prior failures.
+Over time, this adversarial loop reveals critical limitations, giving developers concrete insights into where generalization breaks and where extra training or safeguards are required.